walkjivefly/gh-test/test.md

 sudo make install
 ```

-3. Run the CPU Miner:
+3. Run the CPU Miner.

 Either from the cpuminer-merge directory by:
 ```
 ./cpuminer -a argon2m -o <value for your chosen pool> -u <receiving address from step 0> <any other parms recommended by your chosen pool> <any other parms>